brightspot/react-examples/file-uploads/README.md

 # File Uploads
-Since the official GraphQL specification does not mention file uploading, Brightspot's [Content Management API (CMA)](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/hello-content-management-api) implements a popular community extension to the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
+Since the official GraphQL specification does not mention file uploading, Brightspot's [Content Management API (CMA)](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/hello-content-management-api) implements the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec), a multipart form field structure for GraphQL requests used in various file upload client/server implementations.

-This example demonstrates uploading files from a front-end application to Brightspot using a [Content Management API (CMA)](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/hello-content-management-api) endpoint, since uploading files is GraphQL mutation (an update or deletion of data).
-This example use the [apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) package.
+This example demonstrates uploading files from a front-end application to Brightspot using a CMA endpoint, since uploading files is a GraphQL mutation (an update or deletion of data).
+This example uses the [apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) package.
 ## What you will learn
 1. [Upload files to Brightspot using GraphQL](#1-Upload-files-to-Brightspot-using-GraphQL).
 2. [Fields provided from the Brightspot GraphQL API when using the Storage Item field type](#2-Fields-provided-from-the-Brightspot-GraphQL-API-when-using-th-Storage-Item-field-type).